Chiral Symmetry Restoration from a Boundary: Summary

 Above we investigate the effect of homogeneous Dirichlet boundary conditions on the chiral condensate.
 This effect cannot be ascertained within chiral perturbation theory, because the chiral condensate is determined by the expression

 The right-hand side of this relation does not vanish at the boundary in contradiction with the quark boundary conditions satisfied on the left-hand side.
-A correct treatment of the chiral condensate in the presence of a Dirichlet boundary necessitates including the dynamics of the sigma meson.
-For this reason, we employ the sigma model which shares the same symmetry breaking pattern as QCD with two light quark flavors.
-Model parameters are chosen to reproduce phenomenology, and we subject the model to homogeneous Dirichlet boundary conditions in one of the space-time directions.
+A consistent treatment of the chiral condensate in the presence of a Dirichlet boundary necessitates including the dynamics of isoscalar scalar mesons.
+For this reason, we employ the sigma model which shares the same symmetry breaking pattern as QCD with two light quark flavors, and provides the simplest model of spontaneous chiral symmetry breaking.
+Identifying the sigma field with the sigma resonance of QCD, model parameters are chosen to reproduce phenomenology.
+We then subject the model to homogeneous Dirichlet boundary conditions in one of the space-time directions.
 The chiral condensate is determined by minimizing the action to find the vacuum configuration, and this is achieved in the sigma model using well-known functions.

 Chiral symmetry is shown to be restored in the sigma model for sizes less than $2.0 \, \texttt{fm}$.
 For sizes greater than about $4 \, \texttt{fm}$, an approximately uniform condensate forms centered about the midpoint of the compact direction and having support over roughly half of the compact direction.
 The volume-averaged condensate suffers from finite-size effects that are power law rather than exponential.
-As our estimation is necessarily model dependent, it would be useful to compare the behavior of the chiral condensate in quark models with spontaneous chiral symmetry breaking, and other meson models with resonances.
+As our estimation is necessarily model dependent, it would be useful to compare the behavior of the chiral condensate in quark models with spontaneous chiral symmetry breaking, and realistic meson models with resonances.
+Indeed, it is well recognized that the sigma meson and other isoscalar scalar resonances play a crucial role in the mechanism of spontaneous chiral symmetry breaking.
+To understand the behavior of the chiral condensate with decreasing size $L$, a two-flavor model is insufficient, and higher-lying scalar resonances should be included.
+The unusual spectroscopy of such states suggests that a nonet of two-quark, two-antiquark states may be needed in addition to a nonet of quark-antiquark states, see, for example, ~\cite{Fariborz:2008bd,Fariborz:2009cq}.
+Inclusion of such states should not be problematic in our framework, however, further mixing with scalar glueballs would require a more careful treatment.